 Please remember that very popular events fill up and may have waiting lists.
 If you register for one of these events, and you do not cancel if you can’t attend, you are denying someone on the waiting list the opportunity to attend.

-Monthly Dining Out, May 22.
-The ethnic restaurants where we meet up for this monthly social event are in different parts of the GTA, so everyone should have a chance to attend in an area convenient to them.
-This month’s dinner at Cumin Kitchen has sold out, but please check the link below on or after May 23 for registration for June’s dinner.
-Information about the event, the restaurants and registration are available here.
+Monthly Dining Out, July 24.
+This social event, where we eat at different interesting ethnic restaurants each month, has become very popular.
+The restaurants will be in different parts of the GTA, so everyone should have a chance to attend in an area convenient to them.
+This month’s dinner at Keyfi Istanbul Turkish Cuisine has sold out, but please check the link below on or after July 25 for registration for August’s dinner.
+Information about the event, the restaurants and registration is available here.

-TBN Pub Quiz, May 27.
-The TBN Pub Quiz series takes place on the last (or second last) Tuesday of each month at Prenup Pub, one of the best and most interesting venues in the GTA, which is quieter on Tuesdays.
-Registration for the May quiz is now open via the calendar.
+TBN Pub Quiz, July 29.
+The June TBN Pub Quiz was almost as good as the one in May as we had a great turnout again.
+The Prenup Pub, which is one of the best and most interesting in the GTA, also has a great patio.
+Registration for the July quiz is now open via the calendar.
 More details about the new participant-centred quiz format and about the Prenup Pub are available here.

 Volunteer of the Year and Awards Review Committee.
 There was significant feedback regarding the volunteer of the year citation at the AGM.
 The program needs a review and some improvements.
 The board has decided to create a committee of three to five members to conduct the review and recommend changes to the program.
 Typical tasks for the committee would be to review the current feedback, conduct research and then compile the results and recommend changes.
 The term of the committee would run until the changes are accepted by the board.
 We need some input on this, so please do consider volunteering, especially if you have wondered in the past how these decisions have been reached.
 Fresh ideas are most welcome and the time commitment is minor.